PREP, PREP, PREP!!!

 -Fully clean the underlying surface of dirt, wax, grease, human oils, etc. If you don’t properly clean the surface, you are going to encounter an ‘oil and water’ situation – the surface and the paint are going to fight with each other.
 So, if you are working over a panel that’s already on the car, get some soapy (dishwater detergent) warm water & wash off the mud etc. Then for the wax buildup, sticky tree sap & any other type of gunk, use ERA Paints wax/grease remover and clean the surface until you have a perfectly clean surface.

 -Ensure that the paint product will stick to the surface by roughing up the surface with some fine-grit sandpaper, paint will not stick to a slick surface.
 After roughing the surface, be sure to fully clean the area once again.
-Purchase one of our Basic or Pro-Prep Kits to properly prepare your project for paint.
+Purchase one of our Pro-Prep Kits to properly prepare your project for paint.